Contents

-One begins by completing the DS-160 application form online.
-Generally speaking, all non-immigrant visas call for this, so it makes little difference if you are seeking a tourist or transit visa; you will not skip it.
+The DS-160 application form can be found online.
+Generally speaking, all non-immigrant visas call for this, so it makes little difference if you are seeking a tourist or transit visa.
 Once you finish the form, you will be asked to visit the U.S. Embassy in Qatar to be interviewed and provide some more documentation.

 -

-DS-160 form: Finish it online through the U.S. Department of State website.
-Sort through your responses.
+Complete the DS-160 form: Complete it online through the U.S. Department of State website

 -

-Visa rates: Each visa requires a different payment process.
-Take a receipt with you; you will need it to schedule an appointment.
+Visa fees: Each visa requires a different payment process.
+Take a receipt with you; you will need it to schedule an appointment

 -